Delilah Dirk

-Delilah Dirk is a series of action adventure graphic novels following adventures of the titular character, Delilah Dirk.
-Written and illustrated by Tony Cliff, Delilah Dirk started as a webcomic, and now consists of three full graphic novels and one shorter story.
+Delilah Dirk is a series of action-adventure graphic novels by writer and illustrator Tony Cliff.
+Set in the early 19th century, the series follows Delilah Dirk, an adventurous and skilled sword fighter who travels widely and becomes involved in various conflicts.
+She is often accompanied by Erdemoglu Selim, a Turkish lieutenant who favors peaceful solutions and has a fondness for tea.
+Each volume has also been released online in webcomic form, with the fourth currently in progress.
+The series' digital and webcomic editions have received five Eisner Award nominations, winning the Best Digital Comic award in 2026 for Practical Defence Against Piracy.
+The series comprises three published graphic novels, a fourth in progress, and several shorter stories.

-Creation
+Background

 Writer and illustrator Tony Cliff is a Canadian cartoonist and animator also known for his contributions to the Flight anthology series.
 He started working on Delilah Dirk as a 30-page comic inspired by the Napoleonic Wars, Indiana Jones, and James Bond.
 Cliff combined this initial comic with a short story from the Flight anthology with another hundred pages to create the first complete published story, Delilah Dirk and the Turkish Lieutenant.

 Cliff has also cited Horatio Hornblower and the Sharpe series, as well as the histories of the Elgin Marbles and the Venus de Milo as inspirations.
 He describes himself as "enthusiastic for historical elements" but adds that "if I feel like some historical accuracy is putting a speed bump in an otherwise smooth story, I'd like to think I'd favor the story over the accuracy".
 He has also stated that part of the inspiration for the series was to contrast with the humorless depiction of women in late '90s superhero comics.